jasonkronemeyer/jasonkronemeyer.github.io/notes/DigitalBlockChainAndAg.md

     - Warns of regulatory uncertainty driving innovation offshore.
     - Emphasizes need for SEC/CFTC coordination and spot market oversight.

+### 🔌 Digital Connectivity
+- Several witnesses and members of Congress emphasized that rural broadband infrastructure is essential for deploying blockchain-based tools in agriculture and rural development.
+- For example, Mark Tag (CattleProof Verified) and Mike Horton (Geodet Foundation) both highlighted that without reliable internet access, many of their blockchain-enabled solutions would be inaccessible.

+#### 📚 Digital Literacy & Skills
+- There was a recurring theme around the need for education and outreach to help rural Americans understand and trust blockchain technology.
+- Mr. Tag specifically mentioned that blockchain and crypto can be intimidating to producers, and that tools should work in the background without requiring users to become tech experts.
+- Dr. Chris Brummer also emphasized the importance of making blockchain tools intuitive and user-friendly, so that people can benefit from them without needing deep technical knowledge.

+#### 🧠 Congressional Perspective
+- Members like **Rep. Don Davis** and **Rep. Terri Sewell** asked how to ensure that rural communities are included in the innovation wave, and how to **educate both constituents and lawmakers** about blockchain's potential.
+- The discussion emphasized the importance of inclusive education and outreach efforts to bridge the gap between urban and rural areas in adopting blockchain technology.

 ### 🧩 Legislative Priorities
 - FIT 21: Seeks to define digital asset classifications and regulatory responsibilities.
 - CFTC Reauthorization: Ensure adequate resources for oversight.